Samsung, LG sued over U.S. employee recruiting policies

-SAN FRANCISCO Samsung Electronics Co Ltd (005930.KS) and LG Electronics (066570.KS) were accused of agreeing to avoid poaching each other's U.S. employees, according to a U.S. civil lawsuit filed last week, in what has become a familiar allegation in Silicon Valley.
+SAN FRANCISCO (Reuters) - Samsung Electronics Co Ltd (005930.KS) and LG Electronics (066570.KS) were accused of agreeing not to poach each other's U.S. employees, according to a U.S. civil lawsuit filed last week, in what has become a familiar allegation in Silicon Valley.

-The proposed class action, filed in a Northern California federal court by an LG sales manager, accuses Samsung and LG of antitrust violations and driving down employee wages.
+The proposed class action, filed in a Northern California federal court by a former LG sales manager, accuses Samsung and LG of antitrust violations and driving down employee wages.
 The case is similar to one against Apple Inc (AAPL.O), Google (GOOGL.O) and other tech companies which settled last year for $415 million.

-Representatives for Samsung and LG could not immediately be reached for comment on Monday.
+An LG spokesman said "no such agreement has ever existed" and the accusation was without merit.
+Samsung declined to comment.

 The plaintiff, A. Frost, says in the lawsuit that a recruiter contacted Frost via LinkedIn in 2013, seeking to fill a position with Samsung.